Wiqbal2/Smart-Hub-System/README.md

 1. Install Node.js - https://nodejs.org/en/download
 2. Install Git

-Runing App:
+Running App:
 Once project folder is open in VS code:
 1. cd into project directory by right clicking App.js file and hit "Open in integrated terminal".This should render a terminal at the bottom of VS code
 3. Type `npm install` in project terminal and hit enter
-4. Type `npm start` in project terminal and hit enter.This will open up the project in a live server Everything should be running now
+4. Type `npm start` in project terminal and hit enter.This will open up the project in a live server.
+5. Everything should be running now